A Charmed Life

 There are many places here to explore by kayak or canoe.

-For instance, you can paddle through the marshes, on the channels, on the Kootenay River and even up the Goat River, on Duck Lake and on the Kootenay Lake.
+For instance, you can paddle through the marshes, on the channels, on the Kootenay River, and even up the Goat River, on Duck Lake, and the Kootenay Lake.
 Kuskanook Park (a raw natural setting) floods in the spring and makes for an enchanting paddle through the Cottonwood Trees (see photo above) .

 About This Golfing Mecca

-Imagine living where you have over 30 affordable beautiful golf courses to choose from.
-Some are only minutes away and others take a couple hours of scenic driving.
+Imagine living where you have the option to choose from over 30 affordable beautiful golf courses.
+Some are only minutes away, and others take a couple of hours of scenic driving.
 The sophistication and size of the courses range from small folksy to large masterpieces.

-Along the East Shore of the Kootenay Lake in Crawford Bay is the Kokannee Springs Golf Course.
+Along the East Shore of the Kootenay Lake in Crawford Bay is the Kokanee Springs Golf Course.
 As a flagship of the Kootenay region, Kokannee Springs Golf attracts golfers from far and wide.
-A little further down the road locals enjoy playing a round at the small friendly Riondel Golf Course.
+A little further down the road, locals enjoy playing around at the small friendly Riondel Golf Course.

 Other golf courses include:

-Hang gliding, paragliding or ultra lite flying is all possible from Thompson Mountain and Goat Mountain (over looking the Creston Valley).
+Hang gliding, paragliding or ultra lite flying are all possible from Thompson Mountain and Goat Mountain (over looking the Creston Valley).

 The Best Fishing in BC

-Right here and within 3 hours drive we have access to some of the best fresh water fishing in North America.
-The Fresh Water Fisheries Society of BC stocks 200 lakes within the Kootenays.
-We just happen to be in the center.
+Right here and within 3 hours drive, we have access to some of the best fresh water fishing in North America.
+The Freshwater Fisheries Society of BC stocks 200 lakes within the Kootenays.
+We happen to be in the center.
 There are many locations to fish in the east Kootenays and the west Kootenays.
 The society also provides learning opportunities, including the teaching of all ages how to fish and about conservation.
 A fishing license is required for 16 years and older.